New CEOs who embrace write-offs

 Davids Holdings: once again, it was the new broom CEO in action as former Packer finance man Don Bourke took over the running of the company and came up with massive write-downs and a $240 million net loss in 1996-97.

-GIO: analysts were expecting a $160 million profit but after just five weeks in the job, new CEO Nick Steffey took an axe to reinsurance and workers compensation provisions to come up with a net loss of $26.7 million for 1997-98, a move that sparked a hostile bid by AMP.
+GIO: analysts were expecting a $160 million profit but after just five weeks in the job, new CEO Nick Steffey took an axe to reinsurance and workers compensation provisions to come up with a net loss of $26.7 million for 1997-98, a move that sparked an opportunistic hostile bid by AMP.

 Insurance Australia Group: new CEO Michael Wilkins wrote down the value of its its UK assets by $350 million in his strategic review unveiled a few weeks after taking over as CEO in 2008.
+The final losses from the UK adventure finished at $1.3 billion so he could have gone further at the time.

 Lend Lease: new CEO Greg Clarke announced a $715 million loss for 2002-03 after $945 million worth of writedowns in the value of its US, Asian and European real estate businesses.